-- Have a plan set.
+- Have a plan.
 Enter your destination in your GPS ahead of time and scope out the route so you do not run into any surprises.

 - Wear a seatbelt at all times!
-The most effective way to save lives if involved in a car collision is by wearing a seatbelt.
+The most effective way to save lives in a car collision is by wearing a seatbelt.

 - Get plenty of sleep before hitting the road.
 After all, sleep is the only preventive measure against the many risks drowsy driving.
 Make it a goal to get 7-8 hours of sleep per night, especially if you will be driving the following day.